techcow2/Tips-Tricks-for-AI-Coder/README.md

 ---

-## Chapter 7: Making the Most of your AI assistant – When to Use Agent Mode, Edit Mode, and Other Models
+## Chapter 7: Making the Most of Your AI Assistant – When to Use Agent Mode, Edit Mode, and Other Models

 In this chapter, we’ll explore **Agent Mode** vs. **Edit Mode** in your AI code assistant to help you choose the right approach for any situation.
 We’ll also cover how to **avoid rate limits** and which **AI models** to pick for different tasks.